 "A" is for Actual.
 Sometimes people want to impress either the person they're referring or the person who will receive the referral.
 So they connect colleagues in their network, regardless of whether an actual opportunity exists or not.
 Can these lead to sales at some point in the future?
 Sure, it's possible.
 But sometimes it's a long shot.
 If no immediate or imminent need exists, don't personally connect the parties.

 "R" is for Relevant.
 Just as with actual need, a referral must be relevant for both parties.
 For example, I offer a blog, podcast, books, and online courses for authors interested in self-publishing.
-So inquiries for people who are looking for an author agent for fiction are not relevant to me, even though both I and the author agent work with authors on books.
+So inquiries for people who are looking for an author agent for fiction are not relevant to me, even though the author agent and I work with authors on books.
 Make sure that you understand both the needs of your friends or colleagues and the source you are referring to them.